shipave/eth_gas_bot/README.md

 https://t.me/not_cat_bot

-The price data are grabbing from cointool app with Selenium and Beatifoul soup tools.
+The price data are grabbing from cointool app with Selenium and Beautiful soup tools.
 Bot based on python-telegram-bot.

 Important!